sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Browser_Class.md

 ## Browser Methods

-Currently the Browser object only supports a single method:
+Currently, the Browser object only supports a single method:

 Method